Ideas are your oxygen

 Do not over-speak.
 Do not rush.
 Speak less than you think you need to.
 Take.
 Your.
 Time.
 Repeat a keyword through the presentation.
 They say 7 times makes it stick.
 Show your idea.
 Show people implying, anticipating, or explaining the idea.
 Get out of the way of your idea.
 It’s not about you.
 You think it is.
 It never is.

 5. Let other people finish your sentences

-Pausing allows people to grasp the idea and process it through their own mental frameworks.
-You know you’re onto something when someone you’re presenting to says… “And you could then…” That’s what you want.
+A pause allows people to grasp the idea and process it through their own mental frameworks.
+You know you’re onto something when someone you’re presenting to says… “And then you could…” That’s what you want.
 Let them keep talking.
 Pauses make it happen.
-Counsellors do it all the time… apparently.
+Counselors do it all the time…

 6. Set it up

-7. Don’t let someone change your presentation just before you present
+7. Don’t let someone change your presentation moments before you present

 8. Care and be confident